The Pitfalls of Playing the Stock Market: Why Index Funds Win Every Time

 Already owning 80 stocks that I wasn’t going to be able to sell out of anytime soon, I figured “I should pick some stocks that I believe in” to supplement my personal mutual fund:

-I created a small play portfolio of growth stocks to invest in for the long-term.
-It felt good to own individual stocks that I wanted in my portfolio.
+I created a small play portfolio consisting of growth stocks that I believed in and wanted to invest in for the long run.

 So against all Boglehead advice, I took about 1.5% of my total portfolio and invested in these stocks.